cert-manager/testing/prow/README.md

 - Ensure you can access `https://prow.build-infra.jetstack.net/` (and see logs for the tests there) and `https://triage.build-infra.jetstack.net/s/daily`

 11. Commit and PR in your change

-* TODO: check if that is the case and why